 Enrolling dependents after they are first eligible.
 If you decide not to enroll your Dependents when they are first eligible for coverage because they have other health insurance coverage, you may do so at a later date as long as it is within 30 days after the other coverage ends.
 If you enroll them within this 30-day period, their coverage will be retroactive to the date on which their other coverage terminated.
 If you do not enroll your Dependents within this 30-day period, their coverage will not begin until you have notified the Fund and completed all the necessary forms.
+You must provide satisfactory evidence of continuous health coverage for periods your Dependent was not covered by the Fund.
 In this case, coverage will be prospective only.
-In addition, if you acquire a new Dependent as a result of marriage, birth, adoption or placement of a child with you for adoption, you can enroll your new Dependent retroactive to the date he/she attained dependent status as long as you enroll your Dependent within 30 days after the marriage, birth, adoption or placement for adoption.
+In addition, if you acquire a new Dependent as a result of marriage, birth, adoption or placement of a child with you for adoption, you can enroll your Dependent within 30 days after the marriage, birth, adoption or placement for adoption.
 If you do not enroll a new Dependent within this time period, their coverage will begin on the first day of the month after you properly notify the Fund and enroll them in the Plan and will be prospective only.
+Retirees may not enroll new Dependents.

-If, after your coverage under the Plan becomes effective, you or your Dependent(s) lose eligibility for Medicaid or coverage under the Children's Health Insurance Program (CHIP) or becomes eligible for a state subsidy for enrollment in the Plan under Medicaid or CHIP, and you would like to enroll yourself and/or your Dependents in the Plan, it is your responsibility to notify the Fund immediately of such change and complete the appropriate forms.
-If you notify the Fund and properly complete the enrollment forms within 60 days of the loss of Medicaid/CHIP or of you or your Dependents' becoming eligible for a state subsidy, coverage for you and/or your Dependent will begin as of the date you or your Dependents lost eligibility for Medicaid/CHIP or the date you or they became eligible for the subsidy.
-If you do not notify the Fund within this 60-day period, coverage for you and/or your Dependent will begin on the first day of the month after you notify the Fund and properly enroll yourself and/or your Dependents in the Plan.
+If, after your coverage under the Plan becomes effective, you or your Dependent(s) lose eligibility for Medicaid or coverage under the Children's Health Insurance Program (CHIP) or become eligible for a state subsidy for enrollment in the Plan under Medicaid or CHIP, and you would like to enroll yourself and/or your Dependents in the Plan, it is your responsibility to notify the Fund immediately of such change and complete the appropriate forms.
+If you notify the Fund and properly complete the enrollment forms within 60 days of the loss of Medicaid/CHIP or of you or your Dependents' becoming eligible for a state subsidy, coverage for you and/or your Dependent will begin as of the date you or your Dependents lost eligibility the Fund within this 60-day period, coverage for you and/or your Dependent will begin on the first day of the month after you notify the Fund and properly enroll yourself and/or your Dependents in the Plan.